Response Structure

 - Profile information for

 Some endpoints return paginated data.
-For example, /chats
+For example, /chats, /chats/XYZ/messages or /tracking-links.

 {